jnz/Lynx/README.markdown

 ==================================

 Download Lynx from Github

 > git clone https://jnz@github.com/jnz/Lynx.git lynx

 > cd lynx

-Create build directory and run CMake
+Create a build directory in the lynx folder

 > mkdir build

+Run CMake from the build/ folder

 > cmake ../

+This will create a Makefile

 > make

-This will create the following executable files:
+This will create the client executable *lynx3d*

+> lynx/build/src/lynx3d (game client and server)

+And a dedicated server module *lynx3dsv*

 > lynx/build/src/lynx3dsv (dedicated server)
-> lynx/build/src/lynx3d (game client and server)

 Copy these files (lynx3d and lynx3dsv) to the game directory:

 > lynx/game

 The game folder contains the *baselynx* folder, where all the resources are